 - Press return, and leave the Terminal open.
 This will produce a constant ping that may keep your connection active.

-Apply latest firmware.
+Apply the latest firmware.
 Make sure that both your router and your Mac are using the latest available firmware.
-Check your router manufacturer’s web site for any updates.
+Check your router manufacturer’s website for any updates.

 In particular, several users have noted that the recently released MacBook Pro EFI Firmware Update 1.9 resolves this issue.